Frequently Asked Questions

 According to the standard of care for multiple sclerosis, there is no cure.

-But, as more of us recover, we are proving this statement is incorrect.
+But, as more of us recover from MS, we are proving this statement to be incorrect.

-When the infections that cause the neurological symptoms associated with MS are treated effectively, the disease process will stop and the MS sufferer will experience a lot of recovery, possibly even full recovery.
-The sooner the infections are treated the greater the recovery and the easier it is to treat these infections.
+When the infections that cause the neurological symptoms associated with MS are treated effectively, the disease process stops and the MS sufferer will experience a lot of recovery, possibly even full recovery.
+The sooner the infections are treated, the greater the recovery and the easier it is to treat these infections.

 What triggers an MS attack?

-Multiple sclerosis is caused by an infestation of parasites, fungus and bacterial infections in the body.
+Multiple sclerosis is caused by an infestation of parasites – worms, protists, fungi and pathogenic bacteria in the body.
 This invasion causes significant inflammation and immune dysfunction.

 When the immune system is compromised, environmental factors such as (but not limited to) high stress, sleep deprivation, other infections, the frequent use of antibiotics, environmental toxins, exposure to wireless radiation and/or mold in the home or working environment, all further weaken the immune system and cause the infections to be more active – consequently triggering an MS attack.

 It is important to consult with your practitioner before making any changes to your medications.

 Current MS drugs attempt to modify the immune response in a person who suffers with MS. These drugs usually suppress the immune system.
 One drug will trap lymphocytes in lymph nodes.
 Other drugs prevent immune cells from entering the central nervous system, while others destroy specific immune cells.